Primal Integrative Wellness

 That is exactly the point of a clarity call.
 We figure out where you are, what’s most likely driving your symptoms, and what the single most important next step is for your specific situation.
 You don’t need to have it figured out before you reach out.

-Every flare, every rash, every hive, every unexplained reaction is your body communicating that something internal needs to change.
+Flares, rashes, hives, and unexplained reactions are often your body’s way of communicating that something internal needs attention.
 You have been managing the messages.
 It is time to address what is sending them.